RobTillaart/ShiftInSlow/README.md

 ## Description

-shiftInSlow is a class that has a build in delay (in microseconds) that allows tuning the time per bit.
-This allows one to improve reliability when using longer lines.
+shiftInSlow is an experimental library that has a build in delay (in microseconds) that allows tuning the time per bit.
+This allows one to improve reliability e.g. when using longer lines.

 The datapin and clockpin are set in the constructor, the delay is settable per byte send to be able to optimize runtime.